Antiquely3031/COSC4353_SoftwareDesignGroup1_Summer2026/Assignment1_Responses.md

 <!-- I, Elvis, wrote/made this response summary -->

-### Why is this methodologoy appropriate for this project?
+### Why is this methodology appropriate for this project?
 &emsp; This methodology is appropriate because QueueSmart may change as the team thinks more about user needs and administrator needs.
 For example, the team may first design the basic queue system, then later improve how priority levels, notifications, and estimated wait times work.
 Agile allows the team to make progress in smaller stages instead of waiting